 If you mistakenly think you’ll live forever, you’ll keep putting off those creative projects, you’ll keep postponing that vacation, you’ll keep saying, “ahh, I’ll get ’em next time.”
-Essentially, you’ll keep chickening out because you’ll convince yourself you have unlimited next times.
+Essentially, you’ll keep chickening out because you’ll convince yourself you have unlimited “next times.”
 I hate to be the one to break this to you, but you don’t.
 You have a finite number of “next times.”

 We are always faced with the potential of death.

-When you are at a crossroads, or feel your fear inhibiting you, learn to consult with the deathbed version of yourself, and see what she says.
-You might be surprised.
-She can be like the fairy godmother you never had but always wanted, offering you a little extra moxie when you need it.
+Your death bed self can be like the fairy godmother you never had but always wanted, offering you a little extra moxie when you need it.

 But consider how limited our time here is.
 Just consider it.